beacon-news/scraper/README.md

 # scraper
-Flexible web scraper used for scraping articles (but could be used for much more)
+Flexible web scraper used for scraping news articles (but could be used for much more).